-As at 31 December 2019 the Company had an investment portfolio comprised of government and corporate bonds with a market value of €81.3m.
+As at 31 December 2020 the Company had an investment portfolio comprised of government and corporate bonds with a market value of €88.0m (2019: €81.3m).
 All investments are high quality, highly liquid and traded on a recognised investment exchange and as such comply with the prudent person principle embedded in the Solvency II directive.
-The Company does not use derivatives other than to mitigate risk and has not utilised derivatives during 2019.
+The Company does not use derivatives other than to mitigate risk and has not utilised derivatives during 2020.

 The Company's only foreign currency exposures are to Sterling, through its branch in the UK, and to the US dollar through business written denominated in US dollars and through transactions with affiliated group companies based in the United States.
-Given this is the Company's first year of trading, there were no changes to the material market risk exposures during the period, nor to the measures used to assess those material risk exposures.